angelreyes117/holbertonschool-low_level_programming/hello_world/README.md

 6-size.c: This program prints the sizes of various data types on the computer it is compiled and run on.

 ADVANCED:

+100-intel.c
+Generates the assembly code (Intel syntax) of a C code and saves it in an output file.

+101-quote.c
+Prints "and that piece of art is useful" - Dora Korpar, 2015-10-19" to standard error.